joshbegley/nyt-latest/previous.md

 `Astros scouting director Cam Pendino supplies scouting reports on the collegians the Astros selected in rounds three through 10.`\
 https://nytimes.com/athletic/5640109/2024/07/15/mlb-draft-astros-college-pitchers/

-**From veterans to rookies, first-time MLB All-Stars revel in moment: 'Today is the reward'**\
+**'Today is the reward': From veterans to rookies, first-time MLB All-Stars revel in moment**\
-`When the All-Stars took the field for their first workout on Monday, 37 of them were there for the first time.`\
+`When the All-Stars took the field for their first workout on Monday, 37 were there for the first time.`\
 https://nytimes.com/athletic/5640123/2024/07/15/mlb-first-time-all-stars/

 **Dr. Ruth’s Tips for a Happy Life**\